 Thus, when misunderstandings or disputes arise or someone feels treated unfairly, we encourage students and faculty first to talk as constructively as possible with each other.
 Students and faculty may also seek the counsel of other professors and students.
 Should the situation remain unresolved, students should consult with the Department Chair and/or the Director of the Graduate Program to seek advice on how to proceed or to lodge a formal complaint.
 Brandeis also offers an Ombuds office that provides "a safe space to talk confidentially and off the record about difficult situations and offer conflict resolution support."
 GSAS policy is that students first seek resolution and, when possible, rapprochement, within the Department.
 If a student does not find the proposed resolution acceptable, the student may submit a written appeal to the Dean of the Graduate School regarding academic grievances.
+Students with concerns about academic issues may seek resolution to the University's Academic Grievance Procedure.
 Non-academic issues, including issues of student conduct, harassment, discrimination, or sexual violence, should be addressed through the Department of Student Rights and Community Standards or the Office of Equal Opportunity.